Back to Blogs

 Beyond Google Chat, the same normalized payload simultaneously fans out to PagerDuty for on-call escalation, Email/SMTP for notification distribution, and ServiceNow for automatic ITSM incident creation.
 This ensures consistent, high-signal alerts across every operational channel from a single processing point.

-State Management & Idempotent Sync
+Idempotent State Management & Sync

-The final stage performs an idempotent sync: each incident record is hashed (SHA-256), and a MERGE operation against BigQuery ensures that only rows whose content has actually mutated are written.
+After all events are processed and verified, the engine bulk-persists the current tracking state to a dedicated BigQuery tracking table, giving the next execution cycle full contextual awareness of every previously seen event.
+The final stage performs an idempotent sync: each incident record is content-hashed, and only rows whose content has genuinely changed are written to BigQuery.
 This eliminates redundant writes and keeps BigQuery costs minimal.
-The working data is then bulk-uploaded back to Cloud Storage and all ephemeral local state is cleaned up — leaving the engine truly stateless and ready for the next invocation.
+The working data is then bulk-uploaded back to Cloud Storage (with stale blob cleanup) and all ephemeral local state is destroyed — leaving the engine truly stateless and ready for the next invocation.

-Step 4: Business Intelligence & Executive Dashboards
+Step 5: Business Intelligence & Executive Dashboards

 Operational alerting is only half the equation.
 By persisting all Organization-level Service Health logs permanently in our centralized BigQuery dataset, we unlock powerful analytical capabilities.
 Power BI connects directly to BigQuery via SQL queries, powering real-time executive dashboards that track historical GCP stability, analyze SLA performance across regions, and correlate infrastructure incidents with business impact over time.
 This transforms raw incident telemetry into strategic decision-making data for leadership.

-Key Takeaways
+Key Capabilities

 • Intelligent Deduplication: The three-scenario classification filter (New / Duplicate / Update) prevents alert fatigue by suppressing unchanged events and dispatching concise delta-only updates when fields mutate.